samuelbroscheit/entity_knowledge_in_bert/README.md

 # "Investigating Entity Knowledge in BERT with Simple Neural End-To-End Entity Linking"

 This repository contains the code for the CONLL 2019 paper [**"Investigating Entity Knowledge in BERT with Simple Neural End-To-End Entity Linking"**](https://arxiv.org/abs/2003.05473).
-The code is provided as a documentation for the paper and for follow up research on the topic.
+The code is provided as a documentation for the paper and also for follow-up research.

 The code in this project is for the following stages: